ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 Restart your server and the root elements will now be gone.

-Now we have a fully functional Rails API that we can use in in the tutorial.
+Now we have a fully functional Rails API that we can use.

 #### Setup React in Rails

-For this tutorial we are going to use [the react-rails gem](https://github.com/reactjs/react-rails) which installs the required js-files needed.
+For this tutorial we are going to use [the react-rails gem](https://github.com/reactjs/react-rails) which installs the required Javascript files needed.

 Open your Gemfile and add the following: